seL4/l4v/docs/arch-split.md

    type, constant or fact, so that the unqualified name unambiguously denotes the architecture-specific concept for the current architecture.

+Note: the `requalify_*` commands will warn when the unqualified name is already available in the global context (see: Dealing with name clashes).
+To suppress this warning, pass `(aliasing)` as the first parameter.

 We do this in a generic theory:

 - `l4v/proof/invariant-abstract/ADT_AI.thy`